Cambodian irredentism: Mekong Delta

 In addition to the Mekong Delta, Cambodian nationalists seek to reclaim Phú Quốc, which Cambodians frequently call "Koh Trol", based on their belief that it was part of Cambodian territory before it was annexed by Vietnam, and it often attracts a number of Cambodian celebrities.
+There is largely no evidence proving if there was any Khmer entities and government being able to exercise effective sovereignty and control over the Vietnamese island, with French reports indicated no Khmer settlement on the island as of 1770s.

 Thailand

-While tensions with Thailand are now receiving lesser attention, many Cambodians nonetheless have a long-standing hostility in regard to Thailand, due to the fact that most of Thailand used to be under Khmer control until the rise of the Sukhothai Kingdom, and subsequent conflicts which started the demise of Cambodia as a regional power and repeated Thai occupations of Cambodia.
-Therefore, a strong anti-Thai sentiment developed in Cambodia as a result, with many Cambodians believing that many Thai cultural acquisitions today are the work of Khmers, and that Thailand has been trying to steal Cambodian culture and customs.
+While tensions with Thailand are now receiving lesser attention, many Cambodians nonetheless have a long-standing hostility in regard to Thailand, because most of Thailand used to be under Khmer control until the rise of the Sukhothai Kingdom, and subsequent conflicts which started the demise of Cambodia as a regional power and repeated Thai occupations of Cambodia.
+Therefore, a strong anti-Thai sentiment developed in Cambodia fueled by a persistent historical misconception among educated Thais and the ruling class that distinguishes a so-called Khom ethnic group and Khmer as separate peoples—a distinct Thai narrative known only to Thais—perpetuated to mask the significant historical influence of the Khmer on Thai culture, thereby resulting in a form of historical negationism.

-Cambodia and Thailand also engaged in border disputes from 2008 to 2011 with regard to Preah Vihear Temple.
+Cambodia and Thailand also engaged in border disputes from 2008 to 2011 with regard to Preah Vihear.
 Eventually, Cambodia acquired the temple following the dispute.
 There is also irredentism against Thailand with regard to Northern Khmer people, where Cambodians still see them part of Cambodian nation, and that lower part of northeastern Thailand should have been Cambodian.

 Laos

+Cambodian irredentism in Laos mainly focuses on the provinces of Champasak and Attapeu in Southern Laos.

-Cambodian irredentists have objected to the existence of Laos as an independent state, believing that southern Laos should have been Cambodian territory.
-This has led to some sporadic tensions from 2017 to 2019.
+The unclear border delimitation between the two countries led to some sporadic tensions from 2017 to 2019.
 In 2019, Cambodia and Laos removed troops from the disputes area surrounding Stung Treng.